 Industry Affiliations: SKILLS USA

-Industry Certifications available in High School: OSHA 10 Hour General Industry
+Industry Certifications available in High School: OSHA 10 Hour General Industry (OSHA G10), CAD Certification – Solidworks (have to go for it additionally), Certified Solidworks Associate (CSWA) (have to go for it additionally)

 College Credits toward post-secondary certifications/degrees can be earned through Articulation Agreements with: